 Participant will have a designated contact person who is responsible for establishing communication between the school and Lessonbee.
 Communication can be for purposes of obtaining technical support with the curriculum, and general inquiries regarding implementation of the curriculum.

 School participants will have access to the full online Health and Sex Education curriculum.
 Participants understand that the new Health & Sex Education lessons are generally released every month but ultimately subject to Lessonbee’s production schedule.

 Lessonbee will keep the identities of all students involved in the pilot confidential.
 Any data collected will also be kept confidential and used only for the purposes of the pilot.

 This pilot program will be administered for one school semester.
 Throughout the program, data from surveys and courseware interactions will be collected for analysis.

 Participating schools may withdraw their participation in this pilot within 4 weeks from the initiation date.
 School participant will send a written request to Lessonbee informing them of the change.
 Schools will not be reimbursed any costs for choosing to leave the pilot prior to the agreed upon duration and may retain access to any lessons provided prior to withdrawal for the same duration but will not be included in additional lesson releases if using web links or a separate LMS, and will not receive further professional development support.

-To join the pilot, fill out the School Registration form and select “Yes” when asked if you wish to participate in the Health Education Pilot.
+To join the pilot, sign up as a School Administrator and select “Yes” when asked if you wish to participate in the Health Education Pilot.
 To register for the pilot by phone call (646) 582-2040.